CBMW/CBMW/README.md

-# 👋 Hello!
-I'm Cody Williams
+# 👋 I'm Cody Williams

 I'm a **software developer** and **cybersecurity researcher** with a growing passion for **web development** and **penetration testing**.
 I love building efficient scripts and finding creative solutions to complex problems.
 Always keen to learn, I'm on a journey to master programming and deepen my understanding of cybersecurity while creating useful and secure tools.